haheskja/scp-evaluation/documentation/documentation.md

 ## 1. About DHIS2 Shared Component Platform (DHIS2 SCP)

 DHIS2 Shared Component platform is a platform for sharing and reuse of software components created by HISP community.
 The components hosted on this platform are React or Angular UI components and can be used as building blocks for a web application.
+The project has been conducted within the DHIS2 Design Lab in collaboration with members of the DHIS2 Core team and individuals from HISP groups.
+The project consisted of exploring solutions to make app development less resource-intensive by managing resources (components) made in the different HISP groups, thereby making them available for others to use.

 __Why do we need reusable components?__
 * More effective development of Front end web application